qbancoffee/emac_ivad_board_init/README.txt

 I had to create a custom edid file.
 I used a modified version of an edid generator as this version did not work for me out of the box. https://github.com/akatrevorjay/edid-generator

+Included is the edid.dat file I generated for the raspberry pi.
+This file should be included in the /boot directory and /boot/config.txt should be updated to use the edid.dat file.
+I've also included my config.txt to help as a guide.

+Unfortunately I have not been able to get the image to completely fill the screen, there is a 1/2 inch border all around.
+I'm pretty sure this can be fixed by tweaking the edid.dat file because I was able to get the image to completely fill the screen by creating a Modeline and including it in the .xprofile file under ubuntu 14.04.
+Unfortunately the same technique did not work with the pi.

+I'm hoping there is someone out there that can get this to work one day.